-Depending on the test center location you choose, an appointment for your placement test may be required.
+Depending on the testing center location you choose, an appointment for your placement test may be required.
 Choose your location, then review the instructions.

 At the La Plata campus, walks-in are welcome and no appointments are necessary for students taking the placement test for the College of Southern Maryland.
 Students can simply come to the La Plata campus during normal business hours with a photo ID and your CSM student ID number.